HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 `PF:updateflag`: (integer) Type of state vector update in ParFlow.

 -   1: Assimilation of pressure data.
-State vector consists of pressure values and is directly updated with pressure observations.
+State vector consists of pressure values (groundwater masking or a mixed state vector is introduced through `PF:gwmasking`) and is directly updated with pressure observations.

 -   2: Assimilation of soil moisture data.
 State vector consists of soil moisture content values and is updated with soil moisture